Helping Young Employees Finding Meaning in Work

 Gallup and Bates reached the same conclusion.
 According to the Gallup survey, four out of five college graduates believe it is very important (37 percent) or extremely important (43 percent) to derive a sense of purpose from their jobs.
 In a separate survey, polling firm Morning Consult found more than half of individuals who are part of the Millennial generation and Generation Z (individuals born between the mid-1990s and the mid-2000s) want to work for a company that has “a mission” or “contributes to society in a positive way.”

-Less than half of college graduates told Gallup they have achieved that goal, however, a problem we know can drive high rates of turnover and employee dissatisfaction.
+Less than half of college graduates told Gallup they have achieved that goal, however, a problem we know can lead to high rates of turnover and employee dissatisfaction.

 To help address the gulf between young people’s wishes for employment and their actual feelings, Gallup and Bates also asked respondents what could help them find purpose in their jobs.
 These findings are instructive for employers, and also can shape how employers work with institutions of higher education to prepare young people for life after education.